dotnet/docs/docs/csharp/whats-new/csharp-version-history.md

 In retrospect, many of these features seem both inevitable and inseparable.
 They all fit together strategically.
 It's generally thought that C# version's killer feature was the query expression, also known as Language-Integrated Query (LINQ).

-A more nuanced view examines expression tress, lambda expressions, and anonymous types as the foundation upon which LINQ is constructed.
+A more nuanced view examines expression trees, lambda expressions, and anonymous types as the foundation upon which LINQ is constructed.
 But, in either case, C# 3.0 presented a revolutionary concept.
 C# 3.0 had begun to lay the groundwork for turning C# into a hybrid Object Oriented / Functional language.

 Specifically, you could now write SQL-style, declarative queries to perform operations on collections, among other things.
 Instead of writing a `for` loop to compute the average of a list of integers, you could now do that as simply as `list.Average()`.
 The combination of query expressions and extension methods made it look as though that list of integers had gotten a whole lot smarter.